Electrochemical Parameter Identification for Lithium-ion Battery Sources in Self-Sustained Transportation Energy Systems: Identification Model

 \subsection{Parameter Definition}

-To increase the practicability of this work, we start from an interpretable and analytical electrochemical model with relatively low complexity comparing with the P2D model~\cite{2021arXiv211103288G}.
-The mechanism and involved parameters of a typical LIB is shown in Fig.~\ref{fig:diag}.
+To increase the practicability of this work, we start with an interpretable and analytical electrochemical model with low complexity~\cite{GU2023126192}.
+The parameters of the applied battery model are listed in Fig.~\ref{fig:diag}.